curl/everything-curl/internals.md

- - `result` is the usual name we use for a `CURLcode` variable to hold the return values from functions and if that return value is different than zero, it is an error and the function should clean up and return back (usually passing on the same error code to its parent function).
+ - `result` is the usual name we use for a `CURLcode` variable to hold the return values from functions and if that return value is different than zero, it is an error and the function should clean up and return (usually passing on the same error code to its parent function).

 ## Everything is multi